 - Be sure to exit any programs and shut down the device when you’re done.
 This helps purge temporary files stored on your computer when you’re surfing.

 - You could use password protected zip files to store sensitive information, or maybe even PGP encryption if you want to keep law enforcement from finding out too much about you.

 Potentially unsafe: computers outside the home

 Avoid browsing on a computer outside your home (like at libraries, work, school, or at a friend’s, printing shops, cafés, etc.) unless you’re certain no one you know will find out.
 If you have to use a computer outside the home, you should only look at stuff that you wouldn’t mind if your boss, instructor, friends, family, classmates or coworkers saw.
 There’s always a chance they might.

 Using a work computer is probably the most risky, for these reasons:

 - They might find out what you’re researching from clues you accidentally leave on your computer.

 - Most companies have a policy that office equipment is for business purposes only.
 They could have grounds to fire you.

 - They might discover your plans and use it as an excuse to fire you (it is perfectly legal to fire someone for being transgender in some areas).
 It might also give them time to find other reasons to force you out.

-I’d be extremely careful using group computers in high school or college if you aren’t out.
+Be extremely careful using group computers at school if you aren’t out.
 Word could spread very quickly among fellow students.